-We identified sources of uncertainty and limitations in our approach that should be addressed in future work.
+We identify sources of uncertainty and limitations that should be addressed in future work.
 There remain areas of the ocean and times of the year with limited UVP5 observations and, critically, in situ flux measurements, driving uncertainty in both the PSD and flux reconstructions.
-As UVP5 observations increase in number, our analysis can be refined, for example by expanding comparison with particle flux data (Mouw et al., 2016).
-The machine learning algorithm used to reconstruct global PSD appears to reduce some of the observed variability (Clements et al., 2021), which in turn may translate in a reduced range for reconstructed export fluxes.
-Testing different machine learning methods could help reducing this bias.
-While we assumed globally uniform carbon content and sinking speed parameters, they could be parameterized to reflect regional variability and particle types.
-Finally, while analysis of correlations between flux reconstructions and environmental predictors suggests mechanistic linkages, the statistical nature of the approach cannot reveal the specific underlying processes and their dynamics.
+As UVP5 observations increase in number, our analysis can be refined, for example by expanding comparison with in situ sediment trap and thorium-based particle flux observations (Mouw et al., 2016).
+New machine learning approaches should aim at better capturing fluxes at the high and low end of their range, reducing current biases (Clements et al., 2022).
+Furthermore, better constraints should be placed on particle carbon content and sinking speed parameters, reflecting regional variability and particle types.